Red Lodge Museum, Bristol: Knot garden

-The Garden viewed from the Parlour and Great Oak Room is a 1980s interpretation of an Elizabethan Knot Garden.
-The box hedge 'knot' is copied from the design incorporated into the ceiling of the Bedroom.
+The garden seen from the parlour and Great Oak Room is a 1980s interpretation of an Elizabethan knot garden.
+The box hedge 'knot' is copied from the design incorporated into the ceiling of the bedroom.
 Herbs and flowers are mixed together in beds as was the fashion in the 1630s, and all the plants used would have been common in a similar garden of the period.
 The trellis is copied from a French seventeenth century design.

 Media and modern-day usage

 Art and sculpture

 In 2006, Bristol City Council, Arts Council England and Bristol Museum and Art Gallery partnered with Plan 9 for a one-off modern sculpture exhibition at the Red Lodge.

 Responding to the building, the selected artists take on board sensitivities of politics past, ongoing preservation, and today's nervy ambiguities.
-The works contrast and compliment [sic] the architecture and decoration of the Red Lodge but none sit too comfortably, and the friction they create subtly transforms this Elizabethan house.
+The works contrast and [complement] the architecture and decoration of the Red Lodge but none sit too comfortably, and the friction they create subtly transforms this Elizabethan house.

 Media and performance

-The Ithaca Axis performed a roaming piece of theatre, parts of which were set in the Great Oak Room and the Garden.
+The Ithaca Axis performed a roaming piece of theatre, parts of which were set in the Great Oak Room and the garden.
 In 2013, Galliard Films made an online documentary as a fun, informal way of looking into some of the history of the Red Lodge.

 On 10 February 2016, the Red Lodge was used in the BBC Four documentary Queen Elizabeth I: A Timewatch Guide with shots of Vanessa Collingridge in the Reception Room, Great Oak Room, and knot garden.

-In December 2020, local poet Emma Williams published 'The Wicked Girls of Red Lodge' as Writer in Residence at Red Lodge, part of the Poetic City project.
-The podcast, artwork and blogpost used the archives including Mary Carpenter's journals as a starting point to imagine the lives of the girls living in Red Lodge as a Victorian Reform school.
+In December 2020, local poet Emma Williams published 'The Wicked Girls of Red Lodge' as writer in residence at Red Lodge, part of the Poetic City project.
+The podcast, artwork and blogpost used the archives including Mary Carpenter's journals as a starting point to imagine the lives of the girls living in Red Lodge when it was a Victorian reform school.